data-dot-all/dataall/pages/security.md

 **Organizations**

-Organizations are created by a team, and other teams (IDP groups) can be invited on an organization to link their AWS accounts as DATAHUB environments.
+Organizations are created by a team, and other teams (IDP groups) can be invited on an organization to link their AWS accounts as data.all environments.

 Only the users belonging to the administrator's team and the invited